TylerYep/workshop/README.md

     - Educational, designed for a CS students
     - Sacrifice efficiency and concision for readability

+# Design Decisions
+Three packages are exposed to the user - algorithms, ml, and structures.
+Imports are done quickly and painlessly.

 # Dynamic Shape-Checking / Type-Checking (Typorch)
 I'm interested in shape-checking for tensors.
 It doesnt need to be static type checking,